-Egyptians used palettes like the one pictured above to grind and mix minerals like malachite and kohl, water and fat to make pigments (colour) for eye paint and make-up.
+Egyptians used palettes to grind and mix minerals like malachite and kohl, water and fat to make pigments (colour) for eye paint and make-up.
 People would put on the eye make-up using a copper or bone stick.

 Both men and women wore it as they believed it would make them look handsome or beautiful by outlining their eyes.
 The eye was an important symbol of protection and power in Ancient Egypt.

-Two beaded necklaces of different lengths are shown here.
+Two beaded necklaces of different lengths are shown in the photograph below.
 They are clay and faience beads, coated in a shiny glaze to make them look more expensive.
 The Egyptians wore jewellery to look wealthy and beautiful and rich people's necklaces would be made out of gold and precious stones.
 Necklaces also sometimes had amulets and shabti figures included in their decoration.

 People would have used sticks of bone, wood or ivory to put the make up on, dipping the sticks into the jar and then spreading the make up on their face.